autobrr/autobrr.com/docs/filters/general.md

 day" the filter won't match unless you have downloaded fewer than 3 items since the beginning of the current day, in local time.
 :::

-## Sharing filters

-Filters can be exported and imported as JSON, which makes it easy to back them up or share them with others:

-- **Export**: Open the dropdown next to a filter in the filter list and pick **Export JSON**, or **Export JSON (Discord) ** to get the same JSON wrapped in a Discord code block.
-The result is copied to your clipboard.
-- **Import**: Click the arrow next to **Create Filter** and choose **Import Filter**.
-It accepts autobrr filter JSON as well as autodl-irssi `.tracker` configs, and imported filters are renamed automatically if the name is already taken.

 ---